awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

 # Signing up and confirming user accounts<a name="signing-up-users-in-your-app"></a>

 User accounts are added to your user pool in one of the following ways:
-+ The user signs up in your user pool's client app, which can be a mobile or web app\.
++ The user signs up in your user pool's client app\.
+This can be a mobile or web app\.
 + You can import the user's account into your user pool\.
 For more information, see [Importing users into user pools from a CSV file](cognito-user-pools-using-import-tool.md)\.
 + You can create the user's account in your user pool and invite the user to sign in\.
 For more information, see [Creating user accounts as administrator](how-to-create-user-accounts.md)\.

 Users who sign themselves up need to be confirmed before they can sign in\.
-Imported and created users are already confirmed, but they need to create their password the first time they sign in\.
+Imported and created users are already confirmed, but they must create their password the first time they sign in\.
 The following sections explain the confirmation process and email and phone verification\.

 ## Overview of user account confirmation<a name="signup-confirmation-verification-overview"></a>